nodemailer/nodemailer-web/content/about/index.md

 --------------------------------------------------------------------------------

-Nodemailer and Nodemailer are created by [Andris Reinman](https://github.com/andris9).
+Nodemailer is created by [Andris Reinman](https://github.com/andris9).
 The Nodemailer logo was designed by [Sven Kristjansen](https://www.behance.net/kristjansen).